Skip to content

 • Connect your device and select it in Xcode's device list.

-• Click on HelloWorld project in Xcode.
-Then on HelloWorld.xcodeproj, in Signing * Capabilities tab, Select your Apple Team.
+• Click on hello-world project in Xcode.
+Then on hello-world.xcodeproj, in Signing & Capabilities tab, Select your Apple Team.
 If you don't have an Apple Team, click on Team > Add Account... and sign in with your Apple ID.
 This will create a free developer account.

 • Update the Bundle Identifier to something unique, like com.yourdomain.AppName.
 Otherwise you'll see an error about the bundle identifier being already in use (like in the image above).